Pyomyositis Market

 -

-In October 2022, Akorn Operating Company launched the first-ever generic Cetrorelix Acetate for Injection at the American Society for Reproductive Medicine Conference, marking a significant milestone in reproductive medicine.
+In October 2022, Akorn Operating Company introduced the first generic Cetrorelix Acetate for Injection during the American Society for Reproductive Medicine Conference.
+This launch marks a major milestone in reproductive medicine, expanding access to advanced fertility treatment options.

 -

-Merck acquired VXRT Inc., a clinical-stage biotechnology company developing vaccines and immunotherapies for infectious diseases and cancer, for USD 3.2 billion.
-The acquisition strengthened Merck's vaccine pipeline and added new vaccine candidates for COVID-19 and other infectious diseases.
+Merck completed the acquisition of VXRT Inc., a clinical-stage biotechnology firm specializing in vaccines and immunotherapies for infectious diseases and cancer, in a deal valued at USD 3.2 billion.
+This strategic move strengthens Merck’s vaccine pipeline and adds promising candidates for COVID-19 and other infectious diseases.

 Pyomyositis Market Segment Analysis

-In this report, the Pyomyositis Market has been segmented by Type, Drug Class, Distribution Channels, Route of Administration, and Geography.
+In this report, the Pyomyositis Market has been segmented by Drug Class, Route of Administration, Distribution Channels and Geography.

 Pyomyositis Market, Segmentation by Drug Class